BornToBeRoot/check_rdsdevicecals/Doku/Windows_NRPE/check_rds_device_cals.README.md

 ## Description

-This PowerShell script to check your available remote desktop services (rds) device cals with usage in percent using NRPE/NSClient++.
+PowerShell script to check your available remote desktop services (rds) device cals with usage in percent using NRPE/NSClient++.

 ## Syntax (PowerShell)